Black Cotton Soil

 Black cotton soils and different expansive soils are dangerous due to their shrinkage and swelling aspects.
 In addition to this, these soils possess a very low bearing capacity, ranging from 49.05 KN/m² to 98.10 KN/m².
 In designing the footings on these types of soils.

-The following points should be remembered in mind
+The following points should be remembered in the mind

-- This can be nicely achieved by transfer the loads through deep piles or piers and by supporting wall weights on capping beams which are kept some distance (generally 5 to 15 cm) above the ground surface, to allow unrestricted expansion of the soil.
+This can be nicely achieved by transferring the loads through deep piles or piers and by supporting wall weights on capping beams that are kept some distance (generally 5 to 15 cm) above the ground surface, to allow unrestricted expansion of the soil.

 Precautions While Laying The Foundation On Black Cotton Soil

 Following are some precautions which are similar for both the RCC framed structure and load-bearing structure.
-Here we distinguish the precautions for low-rise structure and high rise structure.
+Here we distinguish the precautions for low-rise structures and high-rise structures.

 Precautions For Low-Rise Buildings (RCC Framed Structure And Load Bearing Structure) On Black Cotton Soil:

-- Provide the RCC ties on the boundary of the building at plinth level, lintel level, and roof level, mainly in the case of the load-bearing structure.
-In the case of the RCC framed structure, the floor beams and roof slab with beams themselves act as ties.
+Provide the RCC ties on the boundary of the building at plinth level, lintel level, and roof level, mainly in the case of the load-bearing structure.
+In the case of the RCC framed structure, the floor beams and roof slabs with beams themselves act as ties.

-- Greenery, vegetation, and planting of trees and shrubs near the building should be avoided.
+Greenery, vegetation, and the planting of trees and shrubs near the building should be avoided.

-- In the case of a load-bearing structure, the wall footing should be dug 40 cm broader than the width of the foundation.
-Allocate at least minumum 20 cm broad layer of coarse sand on either side of the foundation to segregate the substructure from maintaining direct contact with black cotton soil and foundation concrete.
+In the case of a load-bearing structure, the wall footing should be dug 40 cm broader than the width of the foundation.
+Allocate at least a minimum 20 cm broad layer of coarse sand on either side of the foundation to segregate the substructure from maintaining direct contact with black cotton soil and foundation concrete.